 The popularity of organic food has been steadily increasing over the past years.
-Yet many people still buy conventional produce and foods.
+Yet many people still buy conventional produce and food-like products.

-Some think that organic food is “too expensive,” while others think there is no difference between regular food and the so-called organic food.
-However, the difference is huge, with great nutritional benefits and substantially less toxins related to organic food (toxins raise the toxic load in the body which contributes disease).
+Some people think that organic food is “too expensive,” while others think that there is no difference between regular food and the so-called organic highly-priced food.
+However, the difference is huge!

-Even though there is not a wealth of research exploring the organic food industry due to its novelty, some studies have clearly shown the benefits of organic foods.
+Even though there is not a wealth of research exploring the organic food industry due to its novelty, some studies have clearly shown the benefits.
 In comparative studies, organic vegetables have shown to have higher concentrations of vitamin C, Fe, K, Ca and P, and lower levels of sodium and nitrates.
-And organic dairy has not shown to be damaging to the skin as conventional dairy.
+Additionally, organic dairy has not shown to be damaging to the skin as conventional dairy.

-Organic food is not only better for your body from a nutritional point of view, Organic food is fresher, as well as much more delectable… Try it!
-You will definitely taste the difference!
+Organic food is not only better for your body from a nutritional point of view, organic food is fresher, as well as much more delectable.
+Try it!
+You will definitely taste and feel the difference!

 This is not an irrelevant issue.
 It is a very important one, an issue that has a direct impact on your health and the quality of your life.
-Not only yours but your family’s well-being.
-The higher the toxins and the lower the nutrient level in the body, the higher the prevalence of illness!!
+Not only yours but your family’s well-being as well.
+Higher toxins and lower nutrient levels in your body equal to a higher prevalence of illness!!

 Or maybe you think that organic food is “too expensive” …..
-Well, organic food is more expensive that conventional food — That’s a fact.
-However, it is really expensive in the big picture?
+Well, more expensive that conventional food — That’s a fact.
+However, is it really expensive in the big picture?
 How about illness?
 How expensive is being sick?
 Being sick means doctor visits, medications and medical procedures, all of which are very expensive.

-You are going to pay a high price either way….
-Or you pay a little higher for your food now, or you pay a much higher price by being sick, not feeling well means time off from work and your loved ones, as well a lower quality of life.
+Life is not cheap, you pay a high price either way….
+You can pay a little higher price for your food now, or you pay a much higher price for being sick.
+Not only that, but not feeling well means time off from work and your loved ones, as well a lower quality of life.

-Besides, organic food is more expensive because it is better food.
+Besides, organic food is more expensive because it’s better food.
 You always pay more for quality.
-Would you prefer to buy and live in a house in the middle of a dirty, deteriorated, crime-ridden area?
-Or would you buy real state in a safe and clean place with good education, well-kept roads and lots of greenery?
+Would you prefer to buy and live in a house in a dirty, dilapidated, polluted, crime-ridden area?
+Or would you prefer to buy real state in a safe and pristine area with lots of greenery, access to high quality education, and well-functioning infrastructure?

 So, is buying organic food worth it??
 Well… You tell me!